Joint Programming Initiative programmes

 Joint Programming Initiative on Cultural Heritage

 The JPI CH promotes safeguarding Cultural Heritage in its broader sense, including tangible, intangible, and digital assets.
 Since its launch, a Strategic Research Agenda on Cultural Heritage has been implemented by European Member States and Associated Countries.
-A Heritage Portal has also been developed.
-Two joint calls have been run, with a third call on Digital Heritage in progress, and 26 transnational projects funded to date.
+Four joint calls have been run, with a fifth call on Conservation, Protection and Use in progress, and 38 transnational projects funded to date.
 Research projects have covered a wide range of topics, including understanding damage and decay mechanisms on tangible heritage; increasing understanding of cultural values, valuation, interpretation, ethics and identity; safeguarding tangible Cultural Heritage and its associated intangible expressions; providing sustainable strategies for protecting and managing Cultural Heritage; and promoting the use and re-use of all kinds of Cultural Heritage.

-The deadline for submission of proposals was 30 November 2017.
+The deadline for submission of proposals is 3rd September 2019.

 - Mrs Karen Buchanan